Skyscanner/backpack-react-native/packages/react-native-bpk-component-rating/README.md

 If you haven't or are using the pre compiled version bellow, it will use the values shown above.

-#### Pre compiled version
+#### Pre-compiled version

-Alternatively, the pre compiled version is available on Skyscanner's internal Artifactory.
+Alternatively, the pre-compiled version is available on Skyscanner's internal Artifactory.
 Make sure you have the `infrastructure-maven` registry configured and are logged in, then add the following dependency to your `build.gradle` file:

 ```groovy
     dependencies {